amyles/coherence-workshop-handson/coherence-workshop-handson.md

 $ cd coherence-demo/
 ```

-Review the manifest for the primary cluster:
+The resources are packaged as a helm chart.
+Review the manifests for the primary cluster:

 ```
-$ less ~/coherence-demo/yaml/primary-cluster.yaml
+$ less ~/coherence-demo/primary-cluster-chart/templates/primary-cluster.yaml
 ```

 The manifest defines two Coherence clusters, one for storage and one for the user interface.
 Note that the Kind of the resource is "Coherence".
 This is a CRD or custom resource definition that is intercepted by the Coherence Operator previously deployed, the operator will take care of creating all the required Kubernetes resources; pods, statefulsets, services, persistent volumes, etc. Note that it covers aspects familiar to a Coherence user such as JVM args and cache config file.